GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% Columns %}
 {% Column %}
-This demo uses FLEDGE to join ad interest groups on two advertiser sites, and then initiates an on-device auction to select an ad for display on a publisher site.
+The demo uses FLEDGE to join ad interest groups on two advertiser sites, and then initiates an on-device auction to select an ad for display on a publisher site.

 [Demo](https://fledge-demo.glitch.me/)